DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.md

 ## Invitation for Contribution

-Contributions to PrivacyPy are welcome!
+Contributions to SheildPy are welcome!
 To contribute, follow these steps:
 1. Fork the repository on GitHub.
 2. Clone the forked repository to your local machine.
 3. Create a new branch for your changes.